Drink Driving Sentence Defences

 Every case is different, so we would urge you to get in touch so that we can explore possible defences in your individual drink driving case.

-If you are looking for the penalties for drink driving or want more details on how to get off a drink drive charge, follow this link.
+If you are looking for the penalties for drink driving or want more details on how to defend a drink drive charge, follow this link.

 Alternatively if you are looking for more advice from expert solicitors and wish to talk about representation, please call us on the numbers provided below.